AdSinghh/task-management-app/README.md

 ## Task-Management App

-This is a simple and intuitive task management tool designed to help you organize your daily activities.
+This is a simple and intuitive task management tool built-in user authentication and designed to help you organize your daily activities.
 Built with a Node.js backend and a React.js frontend, the app allows users to create, update, and delete tasks seamlessly.

 ## Signup